Kat Angeles

 05 — Specs and Delivery

 Spec work is collaborative by nature.
-I work closely with the lead engineer to document not just screens but logic: loading states, error states, validation rules, edge cases, and accessibility requirements.
-I use Cursor to help define and document interaction logic, and Notion MCP to keep specs and project documentation organized and current.
+I work closely with the lead engineer to document not just screens but logic: loading states, error states, validation rules, edge cases, accessibility requirements, motion behavior.
+I use Cursor to help define and simulate interaction logic — the prototype is often the spec.

 06 — Tracking and Iteration

-Ideally every shipped feature gets measured and iterated on.
-What that looks like in practice depends heavily on the tools and access available.
-I’ve worked in environments where formal analytics tooling was limited, and learned to build feedback loops from whatever signal was available: customer support cadences, engagement reports, unmoderated research.
+Every shipped feature should be measured and iterated on.
+What that looks like in practice depends on the tools and access available — I’ve worked in environments where formal analytics were limited, and learned to build feedback loops from whatever signal existed: support cadences, engagement reports, unmoderated research.

 A note on process in practice